Mogenavokado/F-rdjupad_Python_DS23/Simple_Register_Scheduler/README.md

 In this repositoy I have worked on creating a simple register scheduler that updates sql database table with new data from a csv file and logs the changes made to the table. it register peoples name, age and city.
 With a scheduler to automate the operations, the library used for the scheduler is named "schedule".
+Logging has also been implemented in the work.

+### NOTE ###
+This work haven't done any automatic testing or involved robust errohandling, thus, the work can be further developed if picked up again.